spookylukey/django-views-the-right-way/source/the-pattern.rst

         template_name = "example.html"

 But now **all 3 essential elements of the view have disappeared**.
+Where is the function or callable?
+Where is the request?
+Where is the response?
 To have any idea that this matches the description of what a view is you have to know what the base classes do, and the fundamental simplicity of what you are doing has been obscured.